 In 2016, congress appointed $8.2 million for the earthquake warning systems.

-The U.S. Geological Survey is working with Caltech, UC Berkley, the University of Washington and the University of Oregon to build the system and it’s estimated to cost a total of $38.2 million.
+The U.S. Geological Survey is working with Caltech, UC Berkeley, the University of Washington and the University of Oregon to build the system and it’s estimated to cost a total of $38.2 million.

 Julian De La Torre is an expert in Los Angeles earthquake retrofitting, foundation inspection, foundation repair and foundation replacement.
 As the founder of Julian Construction, Julian and his company have inspected over 15,000 structures.